 It is best to stay until your baby is at least 1 to 2 months old to introduce the bottle, even if it is filled with your own milk.
 You have to give your baby sufficient time to develop his breastfeeding skills, especially the art of latching properly.

-Since bottle nipples feel, taste and function differently, which can cause confusion for the baby.
-This one is the main breastfeeding mistakes.
+Since bottle & nipples feel, taste, and function differently, it can cause confusion for the baby.
+This one is one of the main breastfeeding mistakes.
 So, buy nipples that closely mimic the shape and feel of the breast, but still, there is a difference that the baby will pick up on.

 The big threat is that the baby will develop a preference for the bottle because these nipples are often easier to latch onto and can deliver a faster flow of milk.
 And this is the reason that your newborn may start to refusing the breast and demanding a bottle.

 It is less likely to happen if you give your baby sufficient time to master breastfeeding and enjoy the benefits of feeding on the breasts.

 When you do introduce the bottle, use a slow-flow nipple that replicates the feel of the breasts as much as possible.
 Make sure that you continue breastfeeding frequently so that your baby is less likely to develop a preference for the bottle.